 Dental phobia can have wide-ranging consequences on a person’s life.
 Not only does their dental health suffer, but dental phobia may lead to anxiety and depression.
 Laughing out loud is out of the question – too hard to hide one’s teeth… Depending on how obvious the damage is, you may avoid meeting people, even close friends, due to embarrassment over your teeth, or avoid jobs which involve contact with the public.
 Loss of self-esteem over not being able to do something as “simple” as going to a dentist and intense feelings of guilt over not having looked after one’s teeth properly are also very common.
 Dental phobia sufferers may also avoid doctors for fear that they might want to have a look at their tongue or throat and suggest that a visit to a dentist might not go amiss.

-Actually, quite a lot of people !
+Actually, quite a lot of people :D!
 While there are no reliable statistics (after all, few dental phobics will freely admit to never visiting a dentist… that’s if they hang around to complete the questionnaire!), the most conservative estimates reckon that 5% of people in Western countries avoid dentists altogether due to fear.
 In the UK’s Adult Dental Health Survey (2009), 12% of adults had extreme dental anxiety, while over a third (36%) had moderate dental anxiety 7.